Lyndon B. Johnson State Park and Historic Site: Features

-The park has a large visitor center complex with interpretive center about Johnson's life.
-Tours of the LBJ Ranch are by permit only and are by self-guided auto tour departing from the state park's visitor center.
+The park has a large visitor center complex with an interpretive center about Johnson's life.
+Tours of the Lyndon B. Johnson National Historical Park are by permit only and are by self-guided driving tour departing from the state park's visitor center.

 The park offers recreational facilities for swimming, tennis and baseball.
 Fishing is allowed in the Pedernales River and there is a nature trail for hiking.
-The park maintains small herds of Texas Longhorn cattle, American Bison and White-tailed Deer.
+The park maintains small herds of Texas Longhorn cattle and American bison.

 Sauer-Beckmann Farmstead

+The Sauer-Beckmann Farmstead was settled by John Sauer and his family in the late 19th century and then by Herman Beckmann and his sons in the early 20th century.
 The Sauer-Beckmann Farmstead is a living history farm that presents rural Texas life as it was around 1918.
-The park employees wear period clothing and perform the daily routine of life using period tools and techniques.
-The farm was settled by John Sauer and his family in the late 19th century and then by Herman Beckmann and his sons in the early 20th century.
+The park interpreters wear period clothing and perform the daily routine of life using period tools and techniques.

+Nature

+Animals

+White-tailed deer are often spotted within the park.

+Flora

+The park abounds with wildflowers during the spring and summer including Texas bluebonnets and Indian blankets.
+Trees documented in the park include southern catalpa, cedar elm, Mexican buckeye, live oak, ashe juniper and post oak.